 In the United States, we enjoy various rights that those living in other countries simply don’t have.
 According to Ed Rowan, a personal injury attorney at Mobile-based Taylor Martino, P.C., the fact that it’s your American right to justice matters.
 “America was founded on the principle of being treated fairly.
 Our founding fathers believed it was absolutely necessary to have a judicial branch to keep things in check—and that’s still the case today.
 There’s nothing wrong with being treated fairly, with getting what’s owed to you,” he says.
 Though our right to justice is often an afterthought, we must not take for granted the fact that when we’ve been wronged or hurt, we have a civil right to take legal action to remedy the situation.
 “It’s your job, your life, your household being affected when you’ve been hurt, but we’re fortunate enough to be in a country where we have rights and options.
 You can see a lawyer,” stresses Rowan.

 One of the most common misconceptions about filing a personal injury lawsuit tends to be that the money being sought is a windfall.
 But nobody wants to be hurt just to get a payout.
 Furthermore, Rowan says it’s critical to remember that you have signed a contract with your insurance to receive specific services.
 When those specific services are not rendered—when the insurance doesn’t “kick in” like it’s supposed to—you owe it to yourself to get what you paid for.
 “The money you’re seeking isn’t just falling from the sky,” says Rowan.
 “You’ve signed a contract with your insurance.
 The insurance is taking money for a premium from you—it’s being paid for already, which means those services should be served.
-That’s where I come in—to make certain that happens.”
+That is where a personal injury attorney comes in—to make certain that happens.”

 When you’re injured, your life gets turned upside down.
 You are subjected to emotional stress, physical pain, constant discomfort, financial hardship, and even perhaps a drastic change in appearance—all of which dramatically impact your day-to-day life.
 If you’ve been hurt by no fault of your own, it is your right to yourself and to the loved ones who rely on you to explore your legal options.
-Even if you decide not to pursue a suit, you can receive complimentary legal advice (and peace of mind) from the experienced, compassionate attorneys at Taylor Martino courtesy of their free consultation by clicking here or calling 1-800-256-7728.
-For more information about your American right to seek an attorney, visit taylormartino.com.
+Even if you decide not to pursue a personal injury lawsuit, you can receive complimentary legal advice (and peace of mind) from an experienced, compassionate personal injury attorney at Taylor Martino courtesy of their free consultation by clicking here or calling 1-800-256-7728.